clinplayer/shapenet2pcvox/README.md

 ```
 This demo takes as input the path to the root directory of the shapenet dataset and the name of a category.

-It first converts the mesh models (.obj) to point clouds (.ply) by ramdom sampling, then converts the sampled point clouds to voxels (.binvox) and finally converts the original mesh models to voxels (.binvox).
-The results are renamed and saved in `shapenet_convert`.
+It first converts the mesh models (.obj) to point clouds (.ply) by random sampling, then converts the sampled point clouds to voxels (.binvox) and finally converts the original mesh models to voxels (.binvox).
+The results are renamed and saved in shapenet_convert.

 * Rename